Skip to main content

-French Chateaux that Influenced Justin - Part 2
+MAY 24, 2014French Chateaux that Influenced JUSTIN - Part 2

 CHATEAU PRIEURE – LICHINE

 In 1951, a well-known and respected American wine writer named Alexis Lichine bought this famous property for $16,000.
 I was curious to see what you got for that little money for a winery and vineyard in the middle of Margaux back in the 1950s.
 I was even more curious to meet the man himself.
-He was everything I had heard about him (witty, knowledgeable with a bigger than life personality).
+He was everything I had heard about him (witty, knowledgeable with a bigger-than-life personality).
 We had a wonderful talk in which to my surprise he related to me his knowledge of Paso Robles extolling its virtues and potential to produce Bordeaux style wines.
 His encouragement of my pursuit of my Paso Robles dream was pivotal in my commitment to leave banking and follow my passion for making wine.
-His decision to buy a lesser known property located in what was then a secondary area sealed my allegiance to Paso Robles – but by then you couldn't touch anything even in Paso Robles for $16,000!
+His decision to buy a lesser-known property located in what was then a secondary area sealed my allegiance to Paso Robles – but by then you couldn't touch anything even in Paso Robles for $16,000!

 CHATEAU CHEVAL BLANC